-A painting is a one of a kind physical object, a memory made tangible you can look at time and time again, a visual with an atmosphere that can transport you…
+A painting is a one of a kind physical object, a memory made tangible you can look at time and time again, an artwork with an atmosphere that can transport you…

 The Commission Process

 This is how I work.

 1. Contact me via the contact form.
 Tell me what you are looking for, what your time scale is and what is your budget.
 You can add photos if you have some.

 This free service is to find out what you have in mind to help me understand what you want and decide if I can create a painting you’ll be delighted with.

 2. I formalise your request – by replying with a quote and a suggested completion date or I ask you a few more questions if I need a precision.

 Along with the quote, I email you an agreement stating what I’ll paint to what timescale and I email you the first Paypal request for payment.

 3. You sign the agreement, return it to me and pay this non-refundable down payment

 6. Once your artwork is finished, I send you photos of the finished work – for me as an artist, it’s very important that you are delighted with the finished piece.